deepanshs/csdmpy/docs/source/examples/2D{1} datasets/astronomy.rst

 Notice, the descending order of coordinates in `x0` which is a consequence of  the :py:attr:`~csdfpy.IndependentVariable.reverse` attribute set to `True` for the corresponding :ref:`iv_api` instance.
 This is also observed from the data structure view shown above.
-The component of the dependent variable is accessed through the :py:attr:`~csdfpy.DependentVariable.components` attribute.
+As before, the component of the dependent variable is accessed through the :py:attr:`~csdfpy.DependentVariable.components` attribute.